-“FM professionals understand their contributions to patient and caregiver safety, and how their work can elevate patient perceptions of high-quality care,” said Roger Humphrey, President, JLL Life Sciences.
+“FM professionals understand their contributions to patient and caregiver safety, and how their work can elevate patient perceptions of high-quality care,” said Alison Flynn Gaffney, FACHE, Division President, JLL Healthcare.
 “FM’s role is even more influential in the shift toward value-based payment models. since FM directly impacts the quality metrics tied to hospital reimbursements from public healthcare programs.”

 However, FM’s behind-the-scenes contributions are often overlooked.
 The following are the hidden ways in which FM can boost your healthcare organization’s ratings in U.S. News & World Report’s “Best Hospitals,” Press-Ganey patient satisfaction surveys, Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS), and other consumer ratings and rankings.

 Patient outcomes, comprising discharge to home speed and survival rates, are, of course, most important in the U.S. News & World Report’s ratings.
 One major cause of prolonged hospital stays and adverse outcomes are hospital-acquired infections (HAIs), which afflict up to 10% of U.S. hospital patients annually, according to data from The Center for Disease Control.